Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 # Introduction
 ## Definition
-MLflow is an open source platform for managing machine learning workflows.
+MLflow is an open source platform for managing machine learning models life cycle and workflows.

 ## Terminology
 ### Run